Hi. I’m Laramie.

 I recently completed WHERE IN THE HELL, an arthouse buddy comedy about a pair of defectors from the crumbling LA film industry who find themselves on an unlikely road trip.
 This marks my feature film debut.

-GIRL PRETENDING TO READ RILKE, my adaptation of the offbeat coming-of-age novel by my mother, Barbara Riddle, was a finalist in Script Pipeline’s Screenwriting Contest, and recently made finalist for the 2025 Athena List.
+GIRL PRETENDING TO READ RILKE, my adaptation of the offbeat coming-of-age novel by my mother, Barbara Riddle, was a finalist for Script Pipeline’s Screenwriting Contest, the 2025 Athena List, and the Alfred P. Sloan Athena List Development Grant.

 LIFE ON sMARS, inspired by a controversial, real-life NASA experiment, earned me a spot at THROUGH HER LENS: The Tribeca Chanel Women’s Filmmaker Program, along with a development grant from The Tribeca Film Institute.
 I also made finalist for the TFI Sloan Filmmaker Fund, the SFFILM Sloan Fellowship, and the Women in Film Production Program.